-My second season with Dynamo Kyiv is drawing to a close and once again we have lost the title to our arch-rival Shakhtar by a margin of 6 points.
+My second season with Dynamo Kyiv has drawn to a close.
+Once again we have lost the title to our arch-rival Shakhtar by a margin of 6 points.
 There are definitely things I need to improve in the league.
 We have not been doing all that well abroad either.
-Our European trophy cabinet is somewhat meager since winning UEFA Cup Winners Cup (predecessor to current Europa League competition) back in 1975 and 1986, as well as one UEFA Super Cup in 1975.
+Our European trophy cabinet remains meager.
+Winning UEFA Cup Winners Cup in 1975 and 1986, and UEFA Super Cup in 1975 are distant memories.
 In recent two seasons, there was some success but it has been overshadowed by disappointment.
-While we are able to handle teams of similar or lower standing than us quite well, once we are matched up with one of the elite sides from the top 5 European Leagues, we tend to lose more often than not.
-How do we change this for the next season?
-How can a continental underdog be successful against the big European clubs?
-Hopefully this guide will be able to answer these questions.
+We are able to handle teams of similar or lower standing than us quite easily.
+But when matched against the elite European sides we tend to lose more often than not.
+How can a continental underdog, such as Dynamo Kyiv, continue winning in Champions League?
+Hopefully this guide will help.

 Image above: 1986 – the last time that an Eastern European club lifted the Champions Cup

-Okay I do realize that recreating Steaua Bucuresti Champions League success of 1986 might be a semi-delusional long shot from reality, especially going into my 3rd season with Dynamo Kyiv.
-One could still dream.
-For now I can try to institute a system that in the long-term could make such a dream real, or at least make Dynamo Kyiv into a continental force to be feared even by the likes of Barcelona (remember 1998 anyone?).
+I realize that recreating Steaua Bucuresti success is a long shot, especially going into my 3rd season with Dynamo Kyiv.
+But one could still dream.
+For now I try to institute a system that in the long-term could make such a dream.
+Or at least make Dynamo Kyiv into a continental force to be feared again.
+Or at least bring back memories of Barcelona games of 1998.

 Although Dynamo is a big dog in Ukraine’s backyard, it is only a small fish in the bigger European pond.
-Somewhat counter-intuitively, I need to start thinking more as an underdog in order to start winning more consistently against stronger opposition.
+Somewhat counter-intuitively, I need to start thinking more as an underdog in order to win more consistently against stronger opposition.

-I intend this to be a general guide for anyone managing a small side in the Champions or Europa League, even though the tactic was made with Dynamo Kyiv (and Slavia Prague as a specific example) in mind.
-I will show that the concepts discussed can be applied to any club that is considered an “underdog” in domestically or in continental competition.
+I intend this to be a guide for anyone managing a small side in the Champions League.
+Hopefully it will improve your winning statistics as an underdog.
+The concepts discussed can be applied to any club that is considered an “underdog” in continental competition.

 Play to the strengths, minimize the weaknesses

 Over the years playing football manager and managing a variety of teams, I started to see some patterns emerging.
-In general strong, world-class teams such as Real Madrid, Liverpool or Bayern Munich tend to be successful in Champions League largely because they have better players than their competition.
+In general, world-class teams like Real Madrid or Liverpool are successful in Champions League because they have better players.
 Tactics play a role of course but in general better talent (and higher salaries) win most of the time.
 This is the stark, sometimes unfair, reality one must face when competing internationally.

 All the “big” teams tend to have: